Findymail/n8n-nodes-findymail/README.md

 - **Company Domain**: The company domain to find employees from (e.g., "example.com")

 ### Additional Options
-All operations support an optional **Webhook URL** parameter for asynchronous processing, allowing you to receive results via webhook when processing is complete.
+Some operations support an optional **Webhook URL** parameter for asynchronous processing, allowing you to receive results via webhook when processing is complete.

 ## Credentials